namelessmasses/whakapapa/Pohatukura Whanau Whakapapa.md

 ## Notable Addition

-- Te Kauru Taki o te Rangi - see https://nzhistory.govt.nz/politics/treaty/signatory/9-33
+- Te Kauru Taki o te Rangi[^1]: https://nzhistory.govt.nz/politics/treaty/signatory/9-33
 - Rakaimataura was the son of Tamataua.
     - Tamataua is the son of Rongomaianiwaniwa.
     - Rongomaianiwaniwa is the only daughter of Porourangi.